zolars/bank-system/README.md

 - Github: https://github.com/zolars/BikeShareSystem
 - E-mail: xinyf_bupt@outlook.com

-Besides, I hope you can give valuable advice back to me.
+Besides, I hope you can give valuable advice to me.
 It's really helpful for me to improve this application.